ichraibi/sequencegeneration/README.md

 # README #

-* Please look at the file "grammar.pdf" first to knwo what the grammar that are take into account here
+* Please look at the file "grammar.pdf" first to know what are the grammars used here

 ### What is this repository for? ###